 Similar to how The Wonder Years captured the 1960s in a beautiful way for my parents’ generation, Boyhood does this for Millennials.
 There are many themes and motifs in this film that resonated with me.
 Here is my analysis of a few of them:

 Forgiveness — Moving on is a trait that is undervalued.
 It is necessary to forgive to move forward.
 As we see in this film, Ethan Hawke’s character goes from being a 30-year-old bum to a 40-year-old family man.
-Sometimes people make decisions based on timing, and these aren’t the right decisions, but people shouldn’t be punished forever for decisions they make when they are young.
+People shouldn’t be punished forever for decisions they make when they are young.

-Personal growth — Not everyone makes the right decisions when they are young.
-People become single parents, people fail to study subjects that are relevant to their careers, and more.
+Personal growth — Not everyone makes the right decisions when they are young: Some people become single parents, others fail to study subjects that are relevant to the careers they want.
 These should all be considered learning experiences.
 You can go back to school to study the subject that interests you.
 You can raise your children to become fine people without a spouse.
-And you can pursue your passions, even when some people may discourage you from doing this.
+And you can pursue your passions.

 Family — Families grow, families shrink, and the dynamics of the American family in particular is changing.
 As we see through Patricia Arquette’s character and her significant relationships with three different men — none of which works out for her in the long run — relationships have become more transient, but that doesn’t mean they can’t be fulfilling.